sstottelaar/pirsch-statamic-addon/README.md

 Once installed and configured with a valid `PIRSCH_TOKEN`, the addon automatically starts tracking pageviews on every request using Pirsch's server-side tracking capabilities.
 No further setup is needed for basic tracking.

-This addon doesn't rely on the Javascript snippet to track pageviews, so don't add this.
-The
+This addon handles pageviews server-side, eliminating the need for the Pirsch JavaScript snippet for core tracking.
+Manually add the snippet only if you specifically require client-side event tracking via JavaScript.

 ## Usage